 Bulgaria's famous rose oil production region with annual Rose Festival in May-June

-What is the best time of year to visit attractions in Bulgaria?
+When is the best season to visit attractions in Bulgaria?

 May-June and September-October for ideal weather, fewer crowds, and hiking.
 December-March for skiing.
 July-August for beaches.